emaj9/computing-workshop/cw-website/pages/research-notes.md

 __T&C:__

-- Please note this interview has not been approved for ethics.
+- We are doing this interview to understand how cs teachers implement critical pedagogy in their teaching
 - If any questions makes you feel uncomfortable, you are not required to answer it.
 - If during the interview you feel uncomfortable, feel free to stop the interview.
 - Nothing you say here is confidential.
-- Data will be treated respectfully carefully
+- Data will be treated respectfully carefully. you will be anonymized for the paper and given a code, which you will be made aware of. recording of our call and transcription will reside on an encrypted hd. anytime data is transmitted between me and my supervisor, it will be done so with end to end encryption. we will hold on to the data for 2 years then destroy it.
 - Any quotes I use from our interview, I will run past you first to make sure I don't misrepresent you